Free Markets Inequality and the Circular Flow

 That’s why governments step in - with taxes, welfare, education, infrastructure, and redistribution policies.

-Final Thought: Is Inequality Inevitable?
+Final Thought for your IB Economics Course: Is Inequality Inevitable?

 Some level of inequality is normal in market economies.
 But excessive inequality is inefficient - it: